Fraaagaaa/Strat-Tester-BO2/README.md

 > The PT version stands for portuguesse, not plutonium.

 # Features

+> [!TIP]
+> All of the following settings can be changed inside the pause menu.

+> [!CAUTION]
+> If a player does not have the mod he will not be able to see the menu

+> [!TIP]
+> The hud player based, it does not depend on the host

 ## Game settings
 - Change round slider
 - Kill horde button